ReplicaMark5/A2-Prep---QM/AI/learning guides/Design of Experiments Theory (Ch20).md

 > **No calculations** — focus on purpose, use, and importance ^exam-critical-doe-theory

+Core Purpose of DoE

+1. Screen — Find the vital few factors from many suspects.

+2. Characterize — Measure how much each factor matters and how they interact.

+3. Optimize — Find the best settings for maximum/minimum response.

 DoE is a **structured way to plan, run, and analyse controlled tests** to learn which inputs drive performance, how they **interact**, and what settings work best, using **the fewest runs**.
 It enables cause-and-effect claims, avoids spurious correlations, and is economical.

 > [!danger] LEARN THIS